ajmal017/stock-advisor-software/README.md

 ## Recommendation Service Release Notes
 This is an initial version that offers the following features

-* Ability to execute multiple recommendation strategies. strategies are executed only when existing ones expire.
+* Ability to execute multiple recommendation strategies which are executed only when existing ones expire.
 * Local caching of financial data
 * Ability to run inside a Docker container
 * Integrate into Stock Advisor Infrastructure, specifically ECS.